TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/Epsilon.md

 <br />

-If we run it, we will obtain the admin token:
+Running the script generates the admin token:

 <br />